-When you come to save your photos or other images after editing them, you get the option of saving your files in several formats, including TIFF and JPEG.
+When you come to save your photos or other images after editing them, you get the option of saving your files in several formats, including TIFF or JPEG.

-These are the two most popular image formats for printing, but does choosing one over another make any difference?
+These are the two most popular image formats for printing, but does choosing JPEG vs TIFF make any difference?

 This article quickly covers the difference between TIFF and JPEG, so that you fully understand why you might want to use TIFF vs JPEG, and means you won’t make a costly mistake when sending your photos to be printed.